Skip to main content

 Recent Purchasers with Low Engagement

-It happens that a customer places an order in your store but never engages with your marketing email messages.
-If you notice such behavior, you don't need to delete that contact immediately.
-Instead, you may try to approach them through a different channel, such as SMS, Push Notification, or Facebook.
+It happens that a contact places an order but never engages with your marketing emails.
+You do not need to delete this contact immediately.
+Try reaching them through a different channel, such as SMS, Push Notifications, or Facebook Custom Audiences.

-💡 Make sure your contacts clearly understand that they’ll receive messages after subscribing.
-You can include a short note in your signup form to set this expectation.
+💡 Make sure your contacts understand they will receive messages after subscribing.
+Add a short note in your signup form to set this expectation.

-Create a segment to include contacts whose Subscription status is Subscribed to Email channel, who have Placed order at least 1 time in the last 3 months, and have not Opened a message at least 1 time in the last 3 months where Channel is Email.
+Create a segment of contacts whose Subscription status is Subscribed to Email channel, who have Placed order at least 1 time in the last 3 months, and have not Opened a message at least 1 time in the last 3 months, where Channel is Email.

 Marketing Enthusiasts with No Orders

-To identify such contacts, create a segment with Subscription status is Subscribed to Email channel and who have Opened message at least 3 times in the last 3 months, where Channel is Email and Marketing Activity Type is Campaign.
+Some contacts actively engage with your campaigns but have never placed an order.
+To identify them, create a segment with Subscription status is Subscribed to Email channel and who have Opened message at least 3 times in the last 3 months, where Channel is Email and Marketing Activity Type is Campaign.

 Sunsetting Segment